awlayton/wkt2geostruct/README.md

 *wkt2geostruct* converts geometries in the [well-known text (WKT)][wkt] markup language to geostructs (or mapstructs).
 The structs it creates are the type used/created by functions from the Mapping Toolbox.

+*geostruct2wkt* as the name would suggest, does the inverse of *wkt2geostruct*.
+It generates WKT representations of geostructs (or mapstructs).

 [wkt]: http://en.wikipedia.org/wiki/Well-known_text "well-known text"

 Supported shape types